paduagroup/fftool/README.md

 boundaries are within the tolerance to identify bonds.
 The number of bonds in the files created should be verified.

+It is important that only the material for which bonds are to be established across boudaries is supplied in `.xyz` format.
+For other molecules in the system the initial files should be in `.zmat` or `.mol` formats containing connectivity information.
+This is to avoid spurious bonds between those molecules that happen to be positioned too close to boudaries.

-Also, the `pack.inp` filed will likely need editing in order to position the atoms of the material precisely.
+The `pack.inp` file will likely need manual editing in order to position the atoms of the material precisely.